TD22057/insteon-mqtt/docs/mqtt.md

 The optional transition flag can be used to specify a ramp rate.
 If 'ramp' mode is specified but no transition value, a ramp rate of 2 seconds is used.
 If a transition value is specified but no mode, 'ramp' mode is implied.
+Ramp mode is only supported on 2334-222 and 2334-232 devices at this time.

    ```
    { "cmd" : "on"/"off", "level" : LEVEL, ["mode" : 'normal'/'fast'/'instant'/'ramp'], "transition" : RATE }